Eric-darko/Insurance-Forcast/README.md

 helping companies optimize their resources and enhance decision-making processes.
 With a focus on accuracy and efficiency, our model stands at the forefront of the insurance industry’s data-driven future.

+📊 Data Source

+The dataset used in this project is sourced from https://raw.githubusercontent.com/dsrscientist/dataset4/main/medical_cost_insurance.csv and contains historical insurance claims data.

+📋 Data Description

+Features: The dataset includes variables such as:
+Policyholder Demographics: Age, gender, and location.
+Policy Details: Policy type, coverage amount, and premium paid.
+Claims History: Previous claims made by the policyholder.
+Incident Details: Date of the incident, claim amount, and type of claim.

 🚀 Key Features

 Predictive Analytics: Utilizes advanced machine learning algorithms to forecast insurance claims, enabling proactive risk management.